mcuringa/think-py/schools.md

 our counts.
 Our approach is:

 1. convert everything to lowercase
-2. remove punctation at the start and end of words
+2. remove punctuation at the start and end of words
-3. leave apostrohes and hyphenated words intact
+3. leave apostrophes and hyphenated words intact

 </aside>